Table of Contents

-When depression becomes so severe that you say, “I don’t want to get out of bed anymore,” it is time to get some help from a mental health provider.
-There are effective treatment methods available to help manage depression symptoms and improve overall quality of life.
+When depression becomes so severe that you can’t get out of bed anymore it is time to get some help.
+There are treatment methods that can help manage the symptoms and improve overall quality of life.

 The Signs of Severe Depression

 It is hard to describe severe depression to someone who has never felt its affects.
 Loved ones may wonder why you can’t just snap out of it.
 It helps for these folks to have a better sense of what depression looks like.
 Symptoms include:

 - Feeling sad.
 Feeling hopeless and sad is a main symptom of depression.
 The person sees him or herself in a bad light.
 He or she might even blame themselves for what they see as their faults and flaws.